Parry-Parry/dfNotes/dfNotes.md

 ### Approximating a matrix

-Imagine we started with a very high dimensional data set, so $\Sigma$ is a very large matrix.
+Imagine we started with a very high dimensional data set, so $σ$ is a very large matrix.
 It's so large, we don't want to store it in memory.
 Instead, we just want to store the first few principal components and use these to reconstruct an *approximation* to Σ. Providing we keep the largest principal components, we will probably retain most of the information.

 Matrix approximation can be used to simplify transformations or to compress matrices for data transmission.